OtavioESP/state_machine/documentation/EXPLANATION.md

 3. A payment can only be issued when its Expired or Denied;

 This businenss rule intrinsically has 2 validations just for her.
-SO now wee ned two fields on the customer instance for checking it out.
+SO now wee need two fields on the customer instance for checking it out.

 And as the business rules grow in number, the booleans in my Customer need to grow to store the dinamism of information needed to validate the steps.